ssanj/babyloncandle/posts/2021-08-26-java-planet-enum-in-Haskell.md

 planetStat NEPTUNE = PlanetStat (Mass 1.024e+26) (Radius 2.4746e7 )
 ```

-This way we don't have to deal with any optionality - this is a total function.
+This way we don't have to deal with any optionality; this is a total function.

 It's interesting that Java gives us this mapping for "free" because it combines state and behaviour.
 In Haskell you need to bring state and behaviour together as required.
 A big thanks to my friend [Adam](http://twitter.com/ajfitzpatrick) for pointing this out.
 In hindsight it seems obvious.